emagiz/emdocs/referenceguide/parameter-map-to-xml-transformer.md

+---
+id: parameter-map-to-xml-transformer
+title: Parameter map to XML transformer
-# Parameter map to XML transformer
+sidebar_label: Parameter map to XML transformer
+---
 #### Payload transformer that transforms a parameter map as returned by a Http servlet request to XML.
 Payload transformer that transforms a parameter map as returned by HttpServletRequest.getParameterMap() to XML.